 Iowa’s insurance industry is the beneficiary of a well-educated, motivated and highly productive workforce.
 Iowans continue to place a high priority on education and consistently rank first or second among the fifty (50) states on national college entrance exams (ACT and SAT).
 Additionally, the cost of labor in the Midwest is very reasonable, making Iowa an ideal and cost effective location for your insurance company.

-Iowa's business climate is new and improved and now more conducive than ever to an insurance company's success.
-In 2002, the Governor and State Legislature implemented legislation cutting Iowa's insurance premium tax from two percent (2%) to one percent (1%) over a four (4) year period.
+Iowa’s business climate is new and improved and now more conducive than ever to an insurance company’s success.
+In 2002, the Governor and State Legislature implemented legislation cutting Iowa’s insurance premium tax from two percent (2%) to one percent (1%) over a four (4) year period.
 This change is already generating significant savings for insurance companies domiciled in Iowa.
-Once these tax reductions take full effect, Iowa's insurance premium tax rates will be among the lowest in the nation.

 Unlike many other states, Iowa does not assess any additional surtaxes or income taxes on insurance carriers.
 Further, Iowa does not charge premium taxes on sales of annuities or qualified life insurance plans.
 Other tax advantages include no sales or excise taxes on interstate or international telecommunications services, and no sales taxes on computers or related equipment.